BIO35N Catching up with Traditional Ecological Knowledge

 This seminar is for graduate and advanced undergraduate students.
 We discuss classic papers in community ecology (Forbes, Clements, Gleason, Grinnell, Lindeman, Preston, Elton, Hutchinson, May, MacArthur, Odum, Connell, Paine, Tilman, etc.) and contemporary papers on related topics, to develop historical perspectives to understand current issues and identify future directions.

-I also participate in the Earth Systems in Hawaii Program and guest-lecture in various other courses.
+I have also participated in the Wrigley Field Program in Hawaii and guest-lecture in various other courses.